-It can be easy to forget wins and challenges that come up, we get it.
+It can be easy to forget wins and challenges that come up on Check-ins.
 To help you remember, add any answer as a win or challenge and it will show up under on the direct report's profile page for you to refer back to.
+You can also access view pinned wins & challenges when writing reviews about your direct reports.
 What you add to wins & challenges will remain private to you.
 Again, click the ... to see this option.

 If an answer requires a follow-up from you, follow up action, follow up discussion, etc, you can flag the answer for followup.
-This will show on your 'Team Check-ins' tab and will be listed under the 'Follow-ups' tab.
+Followups will be listed under the 'Follow-ups' tab (in-app link) on the Check-ins page.
 Click the ... to the right of an answer to see this option.